-Just two minor items: I've checked every condenser microphone here at Sonv and a few by other manufacturers and I can't find one black electret.
+Just two minor items: I've checked every condenser microphone here at Sony and a few by other manufacturers and I can't find one black electret.
 Most of ours are gold.
-I'd telex Japan to ask them, but I don't think they'd see the db replies:

-And to answer your question in the AES News section of "Happenings," yes.
+I'd telex Japan to ask them, but I don't think they'd see the humor in it.
+And to answer your question in the AES News section of "Happenings." yes.
 Sony will be there.
 It should be a good show, even if the place has mice.
 JOHN F. PHELAN Western Regional Sales Mgr.
-Sony Corp. of America consider all the angles.
+Sony Corp. of America db replies: